 Because of heavy ice conditions, Aurora reached the Bay of Whales on 6 December, about 3 weeks later than planned.
 The base camp was established at 78º21'S-165º07'W, with assistance from a chartered helicopter.
 Meanwhile, a chartered Twin Otter arrived from New Zealand; its main task was to establish five depots along the planned route to Pole.
 Depot 5, the southernmost of these, was at 88º30'S. The Twin Otter also flew some of the expedition members south so they could view their planned route from the air.

 But by this time there were serious concerns in Norway that the venture would not reach Pole before the station closed on 14 February.
+According to deputy NSF polar programs director Al Fowler, the expedition sent their support aircraft home when their contract for its services expired.
+They waited for more than a week at their southernmost camp, while attempting in vain to obtain air support from Giles Kershaw's then-fledgling organization which would soon become Adventure Networks.
 So after going a few miles south to 86º they turned around and headed back north on 29 January.
 They returned to their base camp on 27 February and were picked up by the Aurora on 1 March.

 I was at Pole when this expedition was happening.
 And there was serious concern, as many people there had been present during the previous summer when the "Footsteps of Scott" expedition had arrived, and they'd witnessed the sad aftermath.
 NSF DPP director Peter Wilkniss (as well as the New Zealand authorities) had told Norway that they must urge Monica to turn back.
 And there was a great collective sigh of relief on station when she decided to do so.